BC.Game vs Shuffle: Which Platform Actually Makes More Sense?

 Trust and withdrawals

-This is where the comparison actually matters.
+This is where the comparison actually starts to matter.

 Not bonuses.